CHAPTER ONE: 1640

 A. FUNCTION.
 The responsibilities and purposes of the committee are as follows: a. to promote policies and programs that will provide a safe and healthy working and living environment for university students, employees, and members of the public, and that will protect public property from injury or damage; b. to promote the principles and associated benefits of an effective Safety and Loss-Control Policy; c. to endorse and systematically promote university employee safety training; d. to encourage the campus community to identify, correct, and report potential hazards and/or unsafe work practices; e. to monitor and review University of Idaho accident and loss summarized reports and statistics; and; f. to report annually to Faculty Senate and the President's Executive Council on campus-wide safety initiatives and program development. [ed.
 7-09]

 B. STRUCTURE.
-The committee is composed of 17 voting members and 3 ex-officio (non-voting) members, as follows: One faculty member from each college; Director of University Residences or designee; Director of Student Health Services or designee; Assistant VP of Facilities or designee; Assistant Vice-President of Human Resources or designee; Staff Affairs Representative; one undergraduate student; one graduate student; Commander, Moscow Police Department, campus subdivision (ex-officio); Occupational Safety Specialist (ex-officio); the Director, Environmental Health & Safety (ex-officio), and the University of Idaho’s Risk Management Officer or designee.
+The committee is composed of 17 voting members and 3 ex-officio (non-voting) members, as follows: One faculty member from each college; Director of University Residences or designee; Director of Student Health Services or designee; Assistant VP of Facilities or designee; Assistant Vice-President of Human Resources or designee; Staff Affairs Representative; one undergraduate student; one graduate student; Commander, Moscow Police Department, campus subdivision (ex-officio); Occupational Safety Specialist (ex-officio); the Director, Environmental Health & Safety (ex-officio), and the University of Idaho’s Executive Director of Public Safety or designee.
 The Safety and Loss-Control Committee is governed by a chair and vice-chair, with the vice-chair assuming responsibilities of the chair after one-year rotation.
 The committee elects its own chair and vice-chair from among the voting members.
 Committee members representing colleges are appointed by the university's Committee on Committees and serve a three-year period.
 The college representatives are ex officio members of their college unit safety committees.
 Student members of the committee will serve terms as recommended by the ASUI and GPSA. [rev. 7-05, 7-06, 7-08, ed.
-6-09]
+6-09, 10-13]

 SCIENTIFIC MISCONDUCT COMMITTEE